Danbury judge gives fugitive Robert Stackowitz temporary reprieve

 Stackowitz admitted that he escaped from a prison in Georgia back in 1968.
 He was serving a sentence for a forcible robbery.

-Since then, he has spent the last 48 years living a quiet life in Sherman, Connecticut, where he has been fixing boats and cars.
+Since then, he has spent the last 48 years living a quiet life in Sherman, Connecticut.

-Stackowitz uses a wheelchair to get around.
+Stackowitz is currently confined to a wheelchair.
 His lawyer says that he suffers from kidney failure, and that sending him back to Georgia would be tantamount to a death sentence.

 Stackowitz is scheduled to be back in Danbury court on Aug.
 1.